imapex/boilerplate_sparkbot/README.md

 # Spark Account Requirements

 There are different strategies for building a Spark Bot.
-This boilerplate expects that a dedicated Spark Account be provided for the bot.
+This boilerplate expects that a ***dedicated Spark Account*** be provided for the bot.
 This is as opposed to leveraging a Bot service from a seperate Spark Account.

 Create a new Cisco Spark account for your bot, and record it's email and token for use in development and deployment.

-**TODO - Add details on how to do this**
+You can create new, free account at [CiscoSpark.com](http://ciscospark.com).
+You'll need an email address for the bot that hasn't been used with another.
+Many users create accounts on Gmail for their bots if you do not have a personal domain/email-host you can use.

 # Building your own Spark Bot